History of Bulgaria: Prehistory

+Antiquity

 The Thracians

-The first people to leave lasting traces and cultural heritage throughout the Balkan region were the Thracians.
+The first people to leave lasting traces and cultural heritage throughout the region were the Thracians.
 Their origin remains obscure.
 It is generally proposed that a proto-Thracian people developed from a mixture of indigenous peoples and Indo-Europeans from the time of Proto-Indo-European expansion in the Early Bronze Age when the latter, around 1500 BC, conquered the indigenous peoples.
 Thracian craftsmen inherited the skills of the indigenous civilisations before them, especially in gold working.

 The Thracians were generally disorganized, but had an advanced culture despite the lack of their own proper script, and gathered powerful military forces when their divided tribes formed unions under the pressure of external threats.
-They never achieved any form of unity beyond short, dynastic rules at the height of the Greek classical period.
-Similar to the Gauls and other Celtic tribes, most Thracians are thought to have lived simply in small fortified villages, usually on hilltops.
-Although the concept of an urban center was not developed until the Roman period, various larger fortifications which also served as regional market centers were numerous.
+They formed the Odrysian kingdom Although the concept of an urban center was not developed until the Roman period, various larger fortifications which also served as regional market centers were numerous.
 Yet, in general, despite Greek colonization in such areas as Byzantium, Apollonia and other cities, the Thracians avoided urban life.

 The first Greek colonies in Thrace were founded in the 8th century BC.

-Thracian tribes remained divided and most of them fell under nominal Persian rule from the late 6th century till the first half of the 5th century, until King Teres united most of them in the Odrysian kingdom around 470 BC, probably after the Persian defeat in Greece, which later peaked under the leadership of King Sitalces (431–424 BC) and of Cotys I (383–359 BC).
-At the commencement of the Peloponnesian war Sitalces entered into alliance with the Athenians, and in 429 BC he invaded Macedon (then ruled by Perdiccas II) with a vast army that included 150,000 warriors from independent Thracian tribes.
-Cotys I on the other hand, went to war with the Athenians for the possession of the Thracian Chersonese.
-Thereafter the Macedonian Empire incorporated the Odrysian kingdom and Thracians became an inalienable component in the extra-continental expeditions of both Philip II and Alexander III (the Great).